Hologos/hologos.github.io/_posts/2019-11-01-upgrade-from-macos-mojave-to-macos-catalina.md

 ---
 layout: post
 title: Upgrade from macOS Mojave to macOS Catalina
-categories: [ Hackintosh, HP EliteBook 840 G3 ]
+categories: [ macOS, Hackintosh, HP EliteBook 840 G3 ]
 ---

 This guide is meant for _HP Probook/Elitebook/Zbook_ but it can be used for all hackintoshes.
 The only difference is that you have to get all kexts by yourself.